patw/ExternalBrain/README.md

 * SECRET_KEY - This is the session key for Flask, it can be anything you want
 * USERS - This is a json doc of user/password keys, set this to something you remember so you can log into system
 * API_KEY - This is the key that the discord_bot, slack_Bot and web_bot need to connect to extBrain, set it to something strong and complex and use the same key in those tools
-* SERVICE - This can be "local" for llama.cpp in server mode + InstructorVec,  "mistral" for Mistral.ai or "openai" for OpenAI
+* SERVICE - This can be "local" for llama.cpp in server mode + BreadVec,  "mistral" for Mistral.ai or "openai" for OpenAI
 * MODEL_NAME - This is the model name to use with each service.
 Local doesn't use this but Mistral and OpenAI need this configured.
 * OPENAI_API_KEY - This is your OpenAI Key.
 You only need this configured if you are using OpenAI.
 * MISTRAL_API_KEY - This is your Mistral.ai Key.
 You only need this configured if you are using Mistral.ai.